 - Also from the wrong side, sew the pinned placket shut 1/8” from the overlapping edge.

 - Turn this piece back over to the right side, and sew the placket shut 1/8” from the overlapping edge.
 You now have four seams securing the original shirt opening.

-- Find the piece cut from the back of the shirt.
-Make a simple ¼” double turn hem around all four sides of both pieces.
+- Make a simple ¼” double turn hem around all four sides of the front piece.
 To make this type of hem, fold under ¼" and press, then fold another ¼" and press, encasing the raw edge within the fold.